When you're a freelance scopist or transcriptionist, you need to be able to clearly hear…

-What do you see as some of the biggest challenges of being a transcriptionist?
+Q. What are some of the biggest challenges transcriptionists face?

 I happen to love what I do, but it isn’t for everybody.
 If you’re not self-disciplined and/or like the office work environment, then transcription probably isn’t the right choice for you.